 The majority judges dismissed Judge Vasta’s view that the Code “attempt(s) to rewrite” the EA’s IF clause.
 But the 2016 censure conflates “respect”, “rights” and “reputation” by applying Code phrases in a way that sets limits on IF beyond the legal constraints that apply to free speech generally.
 The censure expressly invokes Principles 1 and 2 (but not 3); then directs Ridd to profess his views “in a collegial manner that upholds the University and individuals (sic) respect”.

-Meanwhile, as the dissenting judge argued, the 2020 majority finding didn’t address exactly how the EA/Code overlap should have been applied to each incident in the case, to see whether it amounted to misconduct, and whether each of JCU’s sanctions was justified.
+Meanwhile, as the dissenting judge argued, the 2020 majority finding didn’t address exactly how the EA/Code overlap should have been applied to each incident in the case, to see if it amounted to misconduct, and whether each of JCU’s sanctions was justified.
 This is why Judge Rangiah proposed a further Circuit Court trial (which the majority didn’t agree to).

 In sum, even legal boffins may be baffled, by the slippery terms and weedy syntax of JCU’s policy settings.
 And if the deep dives of four judges fail to fathom where they draw lines on academic freedom, how are staff to know if they’re crossing one?